1992 World Series: Game 6

-The Braves returned home for Game 6 having managed to stave off elimination, but still faced a must win matchup against the Blue Jays as they tried to clinch the series for the second straight game.

-The Braves’ short rotation for the series saw Game 3 loser Steve Avery return to the mound for Game 6.
-Toronto brought back its Game 2 starter, David Cone, who had avoided the loss thanks to the Blue Jays’ late rally.
-The Blue Jays again played Dave Winfield in right field to keep his bat in the lineup, with Cito Gaston electing to play Joe Carter at first base instead of John Olerud as he had in Game 1.
+Having staved off elimination for at least one more game, the Braves returned home for Game 6 once again needing a win to stay alive.
+They gave the ball to Steve Avery, who took the loss in Game 3 since he had been responsible for the winning run (Roberto Alomar) being on base.

+David Cone started for the Blue Jays, looking to bounce back from his struggles in Game 2.
+He was pulled in the fifth inning after allowing all four of the runs scored by the Braves that night, but ended with a no decision after Ed Sprague's ninth inning home run won the game for Toronto.

+Both pitchers were still looking for their first win in a World Series.
+Avery was 0–1 in three starts entering Game 6, with his only decision coming in the Game 3 defeat in Toronto.
+Cone had not pitched in the World Series prior to being traded by the Mets during this season, with his no decision in Game 2 being his first appearance.

+As he had done in Games 1 and 2, Toronto manager Cito Gaston played Dave Winfield in the field in order to keep his bat on the lineup; National League rules at the time did not allow the use of a designated hitter.
+With Winfield playing right field, Joe Carter was moved to first base and John Olerud was taken out of the lineup.

 The Blue Jays opened the scoring in the top of the first.
 Devon White led off with a single, then stole second base.
-He advanced to third on a groundout by Roberto Alomar, and Carter followed with a fly ball to right that David Justice could not field cleanly.
+He advanced to third on a groundout by Alomar, and Carter followed with a fly ball to right that David Justice could not field cleanly.
 White scored and Carter ended up on second.
 Avery then walked Winfield and got Candy Maldonado to hit a ground ball to the left side.
 The Braves only managed to get Winfield out, as Carter advanced to third.
 A Kelly Gruber groundout ended the inning, stranding Carter ninety feet from home.

 The first scoring chance for the Braves came in the second.
 After Sid Bream drew a walk to lead off the inning, Jeff Blauser followed with a single.
 Damon Berryhill then flew out to White, with the fly ball deep enough to allow the slow-footed Bream to reach third.
 Cone retired Mark Lemke on a fly out, then struck out Avery to end the threat and keep the Braves off the scoreboard.